Milkwood Manor on Sea

 Sideroxylon inerme subsp. inerme (aMasethole or… Continue reading

 Breakfast is considered by many to be the most important meal of the day and, at Milkwood Manor, we have to say – it’s our favourite!
-Our Milkwood Manor breakfasts are served in the Lemongrass Restaurant, The restaurant isn’t open… Continue reading
+Our Milkwood Manor breakfasts are served in the Lemongrass Restaurant.
+Lemon Grass isn’t open… Continue reading

 Happily Ever After

 The ever vibrant Chris and Jenny Axelson set out on their exiting journey as man and wife together exactly one year ago, and this is where it all started…

 Although their wedding ceremony was… Continue reading